NVIDIA/cloud-native-stack/CONTRIBUTING.md

-# Contribute to the NVIDIA EGX Platform
+# Contribute to the NVIDIA Cloud Native Core

-Want to hack on the NVIDIA EGX Platform Project?
+Want to hack on the NVIDIA Cloud Native Core Project?
 Awesome!
 We only require you to sign your work, the below section describes this!

 ## Sign your work